labidiaymen/aymen.co-blog/content/blog/angular-standalone-components.md

 ##

-At ReactConfg 2018 Event, Dan Abramov explained the Logo of React, he said that the user interface can be splitted into a small independent units called components - similar to an Atom - and they will focus, in the next few years, on Hooks: “Electrons” as he named them.
+At ReactConfg 2018 Event, Dan Abramov explained the Logo of React, he said that the user interface can be splitted into small independent units called components - similar to an Atom - and they will focus, in the next few years, on Hooks: “Electrons” as he named them.

 On the other side of the Javascript world, Angular started focusing on smaller units as Component, Directive and Pipes rather than modules.